Skip to content

 His current research interests include the implications of measurement error in auxiliary variables and survey paradata, survey nonresponse, interviewer effects, responsive and adaptive survey design, analysis of complex sample survey data, and multilevel regression models for clustered and longitudinal data.

-West is the lead author of Linear Mixed Models: A Practical Guide Using Statistical Software (the 3rd edition of which will be released soon), a book comparing different statistical software packages in terms of their mixed-effects modeling procedures.
-He is a co-author of the book Applied Survey Data Analysis (2nd ed.), an up-to-date overview of state-of-the-art approaches to the analysis of complex sample survey data.
-He has published 183 articles in peer-reviewed journals.
+West is the lead author of Linear Mixed Models: A Practical Guide Using Statistical Software (the 3rd edition of which is now available), a book comparing different statistical software packages in terms of their mixed-effects modeling procedures.
+He is a co-author of the book Applied Survey Data Analysis (2nd ed.), which provides an overview of state-of-the-art approaches to the analysis of complex sample survey data.
+He has published more than 200 articles in peer-reviewed journals, and was named a Fellow of the American Statistical Association in 2022.

 You can visit his personal webpage here.